shivanshdave/2020-432/projects/project2/README.md

 4. Data Set Specifications, Requirements and Restrictions

 ## Advice on Developing a Research Question

+- A question is expressed so as to elicit information, and **ends with a question mark**.
+- The question must be one that lends itself well to the use of a regression model (you are welcome to adapt any regression modeling strategy connected to the 432 course) to develop an answer.
+- You can study anything you like, so long as you steer clear of things that Dr. Love thinks are inappropriate for a course project.

 Straightforward questions with a clear link to models we’ve studied or studying are the best option.